Packing subgraphs in regular graphs: Packing 's in expanders

 Notice that if $G$ is bipartite, then both $G'$ and $\Gamma$ are bipartite.
 Indeed, if $G$ is bipartite then $G'$ is bipartite since it is a subgraph of $G$, and $\Gamma$ is bipartite because every $V_i$ with $i \in [m]$ is contained in one of the parts of $G$ by \ref{itm:reg-2}.

 In the rest of the proof, we will assume that $m$ is even, and that if $G$ is bipartite and balanced, then both $G'$ and $\Gamma$ are bipartite and balanced.
-Indeed, since all clusters $V_i$ with $i \in [m]$ are equal in size — each of size at most $\varepsilon n$ by \ref{itm:reg-3} — and each $V_i$ lies entirely within one of the two parts of the bipartition of $G$ by \ref{itm:reg-2}, this adjustment can be made, if necessary, by moving the vertices of a single cluster $V_i$ (for some $i \in [m]$) from $G'$ into $V_0$.
+Indeed, since all clusters $V_i$ with $i \in [m]$ are equal in size — each of size at most $\varepsilon n$ by \ref{itm:reg-3} — and each $V_i$ lies entirely within one of the two parts of the bipartition of $G$ by \ref{itm:reg-2}, this adjustment can be made, if necessary, by moving the vertices of some clusters, covering up to $\eps n$ vertices, from $G'$ into $V_0$.
 Moreover, after (potentially) moving these vertices, it still follows from \ref{itm:reg-3} that

 and by \ref{itm:reg-4}, for every $v \in V(G')$ we have

 We claim that, after this potential adjustment, $G'$ satisfies the following properties.

 \begin{enumerate}[label = \rm(G'\arabic*)] \item $G'$ has average degree at least $d - 3\eta n$. \item $G'$ has no $\zeta/4$-sparse cuts.
 (In particular, $G'$ has minimum degree at least $\zeta/4 \cdot (|V(G')|-1) \ge \zeta n/5.$) \item If $G$ is bipartite and balanced, then $G'$ is bipartite and balanced.
 Otherwise, one needs to remove at least $\gamma n^2/2$ edges from $G'$ to make it bipartite.
 (In particular, $G'$ is $\gamma/2$-far-from-bipartite.) \end{enumerate} Indeed, \ref{itm:Gprime-1} follows directly from \eqref{eqn:lossofedgesG'toG} and the fact that the average degree of $G$ is at least $d - \eta n$ and $\eps, \mu \ll \eta$.
 To prove \ref{itm:Gprime-2}, we use \eqref{eqn:lossofedgesG'toG} together with the fact that $G$ has no $\zeta$-sparse cuts, as follows.
 For every partition $\{X, Y\}$ of $V(G')$ with $|X| \le |Y|$, we have